 I am from Dhaka, Bangladesh and I have been blogging at The 3rd world view since 2003.
-I have been bridgeblogging the Bangladeshi and South Asian Blogosphere in Global Voices since 2005.
-I am also the translator coordinator for the Global Voices Bangla Lingua and love translating selected Global Voices posts into my mother tongue Bangla.
-I also like to follow the groundbreaking outreach projects of Rising Voices and write about them.
+I have been bridge-blogging the Bangladeshi and South Asian Blogosphere in Global Voices since 2005.
+As the translator coordinator for the Global Voices Bangla Lingua, I love translating selected Global Voices posts into my mother tongue Bangla.
 Follow me at @rezwan.

 Latest posts by Rezwan

 ‘Post at your own risk': An interview with Indian journalist Srishti Jaswal